 A Field in England

 A Field in England opens with a warning about the film’s psychotic, psychedelic imagery, but it serves, and was likely intended, as much as a badge of honor– the film’s visuals are gloriously perturbed, and the trickery on display is the film’s biggest selling point.
-This is all the more true when one considers the film’s enigmatic narrative and its clear subversions, even from it’s opening moments.
+This is all the truer when one considers the film’s enigmatic narrative and its clear subversions, even from its opening moments.
 If the film opens with the aforementioned warning about its visual nature, it immediately cuts to a black screen with only chaotic sound for thirty or so seconds, pointedly delaying what it’s just promised us.
-Then, of course, there’s the film’s black-and-white monotony when we now automatically associate visual splendor with cheerful color, and the fact that the film opens with a battle scene captured purely in close-ups and shots of single people, as well as quavering images of bushes.
-It doesn’t play like a battle in reality, but as the arch impression of a battle, the sense of chaos and loneliness ever-present but indescribable when on the edge of life and death – it’s an almost abstract collage of imagery distant from context to convey the holistic difficulty of understanding war.
+Then, of course, there’s the film’s black-and-white monotony when we now automatically associate visual splendor with cheerful color, and the fact that the film opens with a battle scene captured purely in close-ups and shots of single, atomized people, as well as quavering images of bushes.
+It doesn’t play like a battle in reality, but as the arch impression of a battle, the sense of chaos and loneliness ever-present but indescribable when on the edge of life and death – it’s an almost abstract collage of imagery divorced from context to convey the holistic difficulty of understanding war representationally or experientially.
 A Field in England is a pure, distilled cinematic hell.

-To this extent, the film is reckless and pointedly amateurish – very much an obvious “film” that calls attention to itself.
-Even as it adopts a documentary-like structure, we get all manner of distinctly non-documentary manipulation – booming noise when little is happening on a hollow screen, and silence when we are presented with “event”, as well as stagey moments of characters quite literally pausing and standing in place as if “posed”, all subversively challenging the idea that we can ever truly understand people through “documentary” like reality.
+To this extent, the film is reckless and pointedly amateurish – very much an obvious “film” that calls attention to itself as such.
+Even as it adopts a documentary-like, verite structure, we get all manner of distinctly overt cinematic manipulation – booming noise when little is happening on a hollow screen, and silence when we are presented with “event”, as well as stagey moments of characters quite literally pausing and standing in place as if “posed”, all subversively challenging the idea that we can ever truly understand people through “documentary” like reality.

 The film also explores the historical period piece genre and has a flair for “real location” filming, two things we often proudly champion for their realism.
 While we’re busy championing, Wheatley gloriously intersperses ample evidence of how unhistorical, and unreal, the whole thing is.
 It’s a singular mess of a film, a psychedelic head-trip masquerading as history, populated with aquarium characters left at a distance from us.
 It’s far too enigmatically messy and contorted, and it is far more interesting than great.
 But when Wheatley simply goes for it with a freak-out rave to best them all, it’s easy enough to forgive his meandering eccentricities (for those who want something a little more visceral and direct, the violence means business and there’s an extraordinarily tense climactic shootout).